Back to Blog

 2.4 Offline Batch Annotation & Bulk Content Creation

-3 Hidden Real-World Cost Differences Beyond Unit Prices
+3. Hidden Real-World Cost Differences

-4 Practical Production Deployment Selection Rules
+4. Practical Production Deployment Guidelines

-3. Monthly token usage is below 30 million with minimal offline batch processing.
+3. Monthly combined token usage below 30M with minimal offline batch jobs.

-Optimal Hybrid Routing Architecture
+Optimal Hybrid Routing for Mixed Workloads

-5 Common Implementation Pitfalls & Optimization Tips
+5. Common Implementation Pitfalls & Optimization Tips

 Conclusion